René Girard and the Nonviolent God

 With religion widely seen as increasingly violent and intransigent, the true Christian emphasis on divine solidarity, mercy, and healing is in danger of being lost.
 René Girard provides a countervailing voice.
 He emerges from Cowdell's study not only as a necessary dialogue partner for theology today, but as a global prophet offering hope and challenge in equal measure.

-Scott Cowdell is an Anglican priest and a research professor in public and contextual theology at Charles Sturt University in Canberra, Australia.
-He is the author of René Girard and Secular Modernity (University of Notre Dame Press, 2013).
+Scott Cowdell is an Australian Anglican priest and a research professor in public and contextual theology at Charles Sturt University, Canberra.
+He is the author of René Girard and Secular Modernity: Christ, Culture, and Crisis (University of Notre Dame Press, 2013) and several earlier books.